ibm-cloud-docs/power-iaas-cli-plugin/v1-pi-help.md

 **Usage**:
 ```
 profile SAP_PROFILE_ID

-  SAP_INSTANCE_NAME: The name of the SAP instance.
+  SAP_PROFILE_ID: The unique identifier or name of the SAP profile.
 ```

 ---